F5Networks/f5-google-gdm-templates/experimental/autoscale/waf/via-lb/existing-stack/payg/README.md

 - You must have installed the [Google Cloud SDK](https://cloud.google.com/sdk/downloads)
 - Key pair for SSH access to BIG-IP VE (you can create or import this in Google Cloud)
-- A Google Cloud Platform (GCP) network with one subnet.
+- A Virtual Private Cloud (VPC) network with one subnet.
 The subnet requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
 - You must use a BIG-IP instance that has at least 2 vCPU and 4 GB memory.
 For each additional vCPU, add at least 2 GB of memory.
 Note: Because of this requirement, the *n1-highcpu* instance types are not supported.
 - This solution uses the SSH key to enable access to the BIG-IP system.
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE (using an SSH key provided via project-wide metadata).
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
 - **Important**: This solution uses calls to the GCE REST API to read and update GCE resources such as storage accounts, network interfaces, and route tables.
 For the solution to function correctly, you must ensure that the BIG-IP(s) can connect to the GCE REST API on port 443.